TanguyLe/WAT/README.md

 And finally [sqlite](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm) following the instructions.
 ##QuickStart
 ###WebService
+After setting up with your OS, you can browse at localhost:8080 to use the webService, see localhost:8080/help.
 ####Ubuntu
-Switch to your virtual environnement by running '. ./env/bin/activate' (if your environnement is env) in the correct directory and then 'python ./main.py'.
+Switch to your virtual environnement by running `. ./env/bin/activate` (if your environnement is env) in the correct directory and then `python ./main.py`.
 (May vary according to your python command)
 ####Windows
-Get to the webService/app folder and then use 'py ./main.py' to run the bottle server.
+Get to the webService/app folder and then use `py ./main.py` to run the bottle server.
 (May vary according to your python command)
 ##Documentation